Blandford Forum: Notable residents

 Blandford is the birthplace of three eighteenth-century bishops: William Wake (1657–1737), Archbishop of Canterbury; Thomas Lindesay (1656–1724), Archbishop of Armagh; and Samuel Lisle (1683–1749), Bishop of Norwich.

+Members of the influential aristocratic Pitt family were born in Blandford, including William Pitt, Thomas Pitt, Robert Pitt and his wife Harriet Villiers.

 Frederick Abberline (1843–1929), the former chief inspector for the London Metropolitan Police during the hunt for Jack the Ripper, was born in Blandford.
 The composer and organist Albert Mallinson (1878–1946) lived in Blandford.
 The music hall performer Sam Cowell (1820–1864) died in the town, and is buried there.

 The sculptor Alfred Stevens (1817–1875), who created the Duke of Wellington's monument in St Paul's Cathedral, was born in Blandford, as were Reginald Heber Roe (1850–1926), the first vice-chancellor of the University of Queensland, and the surgeon Sir Alfred Downing Fripp.
 Sir Roy Welensky (1907–1991), Prime Minister of the Federation of Rhodesia and Nyasaland from 1956 until 1963, lived in Blandford from 1981 until his death.